costa-rica/whatSticks08/readme.md

 ## Installation
-This requires 2 main things:
+This requires:
 1. download/install ws_module (config and models) into your env
+2. config json file with api keys (I can provide if you contact me)
-2. download this repo
+3. download this repo
-3. python run from inside web/
+4. python run from inside web/

 ### Step 1
 Download config and models packages from [whatSticks08modules](https://github.com/costa-rica/whatSticks08modules) repo.